yokoffing/Betterfox/README.md

       2) Change your default search engine to DuckDuckGo, or [add](https://github.com/yokoffing/Betterfox/blob/04c3184359c83d7b58411c3b68f40f3e9d95c373/Securefox.js#L600-L604) a premium search engine like [Kagi](https://kagi.com/).
 2) Do not allow embedded **tweets, tiktoks, Instagram and Reddit posts** to load on webpages.
    * These requests are usually blocked when using [Strict](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection) Enhanced Tracking Protection.
    * We allow them by default in order to avoid site breakage.
-   * See the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky to reverse this behavior.
+See the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky to reverse this behavior.
 3) **Hide the referrer** between sites.
-   * Go to [`about:config`](https://kb.mozillazine.org/About:config) and set [`network.http.referer.XOriginPolicy`](https://github.com/yokoffing/Betterfox/blob/ec6e78a4ce1bba4f777f0baad3e29e53b19c1991/Securefox.js#L989-L991) to `1`.
+   * View the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky to enforce this pref.
-      * This will break embedded Instagram posts, Bing logins, and some third-party streaming sites.
+      * Altering this will break embedded Instagram posts, Bing logins, and some third-party streaming sites.
 4) **Clear browsing data** on shutdown ([sanitize on close](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
    * You can **allow exceptions** if you want to stay logged in to some sites:
       1) Go to *Settings → Privacy & Security → Cookies and Site Data → Manage Exceptions*